File a complaint

 In any case, a receipt is given to you as soon as the Public Prosecutor's Office has registered your complaint.

-You must be a victim of a infringement, i.e. a crime, a offense or a contravention to file a complaint.
+You must be a victim of infringement, i.e. a crime, a offense or a contravention to file a complaint.
 We're talking about criminal dispute.

 FYI